anatolinicolae/shutter/README.md

-# Shutter [
+# Shutter

-The new MediaRecorder API opened up the ability to record webcam videos
+A lightweight and simple implementation of the MediaRecorder API for modern versions of Chrome and Firefox.

 ## Download